gaultier/blog/how_should_your_mutex_be_named.md

 $ git checkout go1.4beta1
 ```

 I initially simply changed the `language: go` field in the rule to `language: c` but was surprised nothing turned up.
-After toying with the [treesitter playground](https://tree-sitter.github.io/tree-sitter/7-playground.html), which is used under the curtain, I realized that for C, the AST is structured differently and the nodes have different names.
+After toying with the [treesitter playground](https://tree-sitter.github.io/tree-sitter/7-playground.html) (`treesitter` is used under the covers), I realized that for C, the AST is structured differently and the nodes have different names.
 Here is the rule working for `struct` fields:

 ```yaml